Lecture Certification for Texas Smoke Schools

 IMPORTANT NOTE CONCERNING LECTURE REQUIREMENTS:

-Per TCEQ rules (Texas Administrative code Chapter 30 Subchapter L), an individual need only take the lecture once.
+Per TCEQ rules (Texas Administrative code Chapter 30 Subchapter L), individuals are required to take the lecture course just once.

-As long as you have completed the full 6 hour lecture from a TCEQ-approved provider, taking the lecture again is optional, as a refresher.
+As long as you have completed the full 6 hour lecture from a TCEQ-approved provider, taking the lecture again is optional and can be used as a grefresher.

 For more information, please read THIS DOCUMENT » on the Texas Commission on Environmental Quality website.